-Allison Transmission Holdings, Inc. and its subsidiaries ("Allison," the "Company" or "we") design and manufacture commercial and defense fully-automatic transmissions.
+Allison Transmission Holdings, Inc. and its subsidiaries ("Allison" or the "Company") design and manufacture commercial and defense fully-automatic transmissions.
 The business was founded in 1915 and has been headquartered in Indianapolis, Indiana since inception.
-Allison was an operating unit of General Motors Corporation ("Old GM") from 1929 until 2007, when Allison once again became a stand-alone company.
+Allison was an operating unit of General Motors Corporation from 1929 until 2007, when Allison once again became a stand-alone company.
 In March 2012, Allison began trading on the New York Stock Exchange under the symbol, "ALSN".